moseschmiedel/bachelor-thesis/text/thesis.typ

 performed by the event handlers and the logic executed in a specific state is handled by the core application function `LoraLocator_Process()`.
 // TODO insert state machine

-All application specific state is centralized and managed with a fixed amount of memory.
-All variables needed can be found at the top of the file `lora_locator_app.c` @schmiedel_moseschmiedellora-locator_2024.
+All application-specific state is centralized and managed with a fixed amount of memory.
+All the variables needed can be found at the top of the file `lora_locator_app.c` @schmiedel_moseschmiedellora-locator_2024.

 #figure(caption: "Track last performed action")[